-The Technology and Innovation Exchanges (TIES) program is a series of nation-wide collaborative events designed to engage, develop, and foster relationships while educating innovator communities about DHS’ vast mission, homeland security challenges, and specific component operational needs.
+The Technology and Innovation Exchanges (TIES) are a series of nation-wide collaborative events designed to engage, develop and foster relationships while educating innovator communities about DHS’ vast mission, homeland security challenges, and specific component operational needs.